Light my fire

 on - because FPC with copper foil sky

-has excellent adhesion, copper foil adhesion strength and high
+lanterns has excellent adhesion, copper foil adhesion strength and high

 temperature, 260 can be immersed in the molten solder from the solder without